Sharp metastability threshold for an anisotropic bootstrap percolation model

 where $R+R'$ is any rectangle with dimensions being the sum of the dimensions of $R$ and $R'$, and $\max(R,R')$ is a rectangle with dimensions being the maximum of the dimensions of $R$ and $R'$.

-Since the dimensions of $R_{N_1}^{(1)}+..+R_{N_i}^{(i)}$ can exceed those of $R$ by only 3 (some space is allowed when combining two or more sets: they are only weakly connected), we obtain via a simple computation that
+Since the dimensions of $R_{N_1}^{(1)}+\cdots+R_{N_i}^{(i)}$ can exceed those of $R$ by at most~3 (some space is allowed when combining two or more sets: they are only weakly connected), we obtain via a simple computation that

 We deduce that removing the last rectangle in the sequence costs at most $k\log p$.
-The sequence then satisfies all the required conditions. \end{proof}
+The sequence then satisfies all the required conditions. \end{pf}